Save

 Tent floors are usually rated higher than the fly.
 Pictured is the PVC coated poly oxford floor of the Instant Up Gold Tents from Coleman.
 Photo: Coleman

-For this reason, hiking tents ideally have a 6000mm to 10,000 mm waterhead rating, but many lightweight tents are now coming out with much lower waterheads than this in favour less weight, it’s all a compromise.
+For this reason, hiking tents ideally have a 6000mm to 10,000 mm waterhead rating, but many lightweight tents are now coming out with much lower waterheads than this in favour of less weight.
+It’s all a compromise.

-Family tents often have a polyethylene (tarpaulin) or PVC floor which generally don’t have a waterhead rating as they form a completely waterproof and hard-wearing barrier.
+Family tents often have a polyethylene (tarpaulin) or PVC floor, which generally don’t have a waterhead rating.
+This is because they form a completely waterproof and hard-wearing barrier.

 So, how does your tent hold up in adverse weather conditions?